What are recurring payments? Examples, benefits, and strategy

 Save time and resources

-Recurring payments save businesses time and energy on billing and collections tasks.
-They no longer have to worry about sending out invoices or following up with customers to make sure they have paid their bills; the system will take care of everything for them.
 In this way, recurring payments allow companies to focus on their core business activities.
 When you don't have to worry about billing and collections, you can focus on what you do best: running your business.

 Increase business productivity

-When accounting teams don’t have to focus on collections because of a recurring payment plan being in place, they can shift their energy into finding solutions and improvements for other aspects of a company’s finances.
 Similarly, marketing teams will have less pressure to re-engage existing customers, allowing them to focus on expanding the customer base instead.
-The number of active subscriptions can also serve as benchmarks to beat for a company’s various teams, making recurring payment options an effective productivity tool.
+The number of active subscriptions can also serve as one of a company’s KPIs to hit, making recurring payment options an effective productivity tool.

 Learn more: How payment continuity powers recurring revenue